 How can it be improved?

 There are a couple ways to crank it up a notch.
-First, we should look at how much is in your laundry basket.
+First, we should look at how much is in your laundry box.
 Is it overflowing?
 Ask yourself if it might seem daunting to fold the entire contents of the laundry basket.
 If so, maybe it's too full.
 You may have a resident who enjoys the repetitive action of folding laundry and doesn't mind the overflowing basket.
 If that's the case, it's is a great way to engage that person.

 It may not be so good when inviting a resident with dementia to participate for the first time.
 If there is a large quantity, even if they are easy to fold items, it might be overwhelming and the person may not be inclined to participate – not to mention that it is tedious to do the same thing over and over again.
 Why not start with a selection of a few items that are easy to fold (a pair of socks, a small t-shirt and a pair of shorts) to ensure that the person can finish the task readily?
 When they have finished folding those items, thank them for their help and ask if they would like to do some more now or another time.
 Build on success.